-Here are some of the questions I get asked a lot about individual speaker coaching!
+Here are some of the questions I get asked a lot about individual public speaking coaching!
 If yours isn’t here, please contact me with it.

-How many speaker coaching sessions do I need to take?
+How many public speaking coaching sessions do I need to take?

 However many are right for you.